 Tips on How You Can Get Your Dog to Eat Well

-Getting your dog to eat well can be a challenge, and it’s important to have the right tools for the job.
+Although getting your dog to eat well can be a challenge, it’s important to have the right tools for the job.

 Here are some tips on how you can get your dog to eat well:

 - Make sure that all of their food is fresh and clean.
-If you’re mixing their food, make sure it’s not too cold in the fridge.
-In fact, warming up the food often enhances the smell which makes it appealing to your dog.
+If you’re mixing their food with something from the fridge, heat it up first before giving it to your dog.
+Doing so often enhances the smell which makes it appealing to your dog.
 I highly recommend checking out Ollie dog food.

 - If your dog is picky about what they eat, try training them with treats or making them sit before they get their meal.
 This will help them learn that good behavior leads to good things like food!